MiDataInt/mdi-manager/README.md

 ```

 Either way, in a few seconds, a web browser will open and you will be
-ready to load your data and run an associated app.
+ready to load your data and run an associated Stage 2 app.

 ### Configure the available pipelines and apps